jescalan/rupture/readme.md

 Rupture allows you to automatically convert all your breakpoint units from `px` to `em`.

-All you need to do to enable this behavior is to define an optional `base-font-size` (unless already defined) and set `enable-em-breakpoints` to `true`.
+All you need to do to enable this behavior is to define an optional `rupture.base-font-size` (unless already defined) and set `rupture.enable-em-breakpoints` to `true`.

-`base-font-size` defaults to `16px`.
+`rupture.base-font-size` defaults to `16px`.

 Example:

 ```
 // base-font-size = 18px (commented out because it's optional and we want 16px)
-enable-em-breakpoints = true
+rupture.enable-em-breakpoints = true

 .some-ui-element
   width: 50%